telecombcn-dl/2018-dlai-team10/index.md

 ### LSTM Models

-Since we are solving a classification problem, we will need a fully connected layer with softmax activation on top of the LSTM unit **in order to classify the extracted features coming from the LSTM hidden layer**.
+Since we are solving a classification problem, we will need a fully connected layer with SoftMax activation on top of the LSTM unit **in order to classify the extracted features coming from the LSTM hidden layer**.
 In this project, we built and trained 3 LSTM models, each one increasing the capacity of the previous one.

 #### MODEL 1